 Educating for Local and Global Ministries: La'Quentin Jenkins (MDiv Student) & Michelle King (MDiv Student)

-This summer Garrett-Evangelical launched the Garrett-Evanston Children’s Defense Fund Freedom Schools® program in partnership with the city of Evanston.
+In 2016, Garrett-Evangelical launched the Garrett-Evanston Children’s Defense Fund Freedom Schools® program in partnership with the city of Evanston.
 This six-week program offers a high-quality, literacy-rich program to under-served children.
 The program also offers our seminarians the chance to mentor and teach children using an integrated reading curriculum.

 This summer, I watched our young scholars blossom.
 Even principals and superintendents who visited were so impressed with the program that they are planning to make changes in their own schools.